Wireless penetration test

 WPA-Enterprise (aka.
 WPA-EAP) uses multiple phases of authentication depending on the configuration.
 Most commonly, PEAP is used with MSCHAPv2.
 The consultant will create a fake access point that impersonates the real one.
-It may be possible to trick client devices to connect to the fake access point instead of the real one to capture authentication handshakes for offline cracking.
-Since the incoming connections also require an identify, this could possibly be a method of enumerating domain users.
+It may be possible to trick client devices into connecting to the fake access point instead of the real one to capture authentication handshakes for offline cracking.
+Since the incoming connections also require an identity, this could possibly be a method of enumerating domain users.

-If user devices are successfully trick into connecting to the fake access point, the consultant may use this Man-in-the-Middle position to perform attacks, such as NTLM relay, to gain access.
+If user devices are successfully tricked into connecting to the fake access point, the consultant may use this Man-in-the-Middle position to perform attacks, such as NTLM relay, to gain access.

 Once on the wireless network, the consultant will attempt to gain access to the internal network.
 If the internal network is segmented, layer 2 network attacks and other exploits will be used to try and gain additional access.
 If successful and an internal penetration test is also performed during the engagement, the consultant will combine the exploit path for a full picture of potential attacks.